 When it comes to Foods for Immunity, it is MORE IMPORTANT TO GET THE NUTRIENTS YOUR BODY NEEDS, rather than focusing on what you should “avoid.”
 FYI – life is more fun this way!

-Note that in the graphic I shared above, there is a full “immune busting” category for eating patterns that are LOW in fruits, vegetables, whole grains and omega-3 fats.
+Note that in the graphic I shared above, there is a full “immune distracting” category for eating patterns that are LOW in fruits, vegetables, whole grains, and omega-3 fats.

 I think the secret to having the strongest immune system that you can, is to be sure you are INCLUDING these things regularly.
 Guess what?
 If you focus on including all these wonderful, nourishing nutrients, you will find that you don’t have nearly as much room in your eating pattern for the other, less nourishing nutrients.